 - Few interactive and animation features

-Camtasia is a feature-packed tool for detail-oriented enthusiasts.
+Camtasia is a feature-packed software for screen recording that is preferred by detail-oriented enthusiasts.
 It allows you to record video and audio one after another, combining the results afterward.
-Camtasia is quite flexible in terms of using animations and video effects and adding overlays.
-What differentiates it from other screen capturing software is that it allows creating and adding quizzes and interactivity in videos.
+Many users consider Camtasia the best screen recorder for PC as it is quite flexible in terms of using animations and video effects and adding overlays.
+Another great thing is that this tool constantly releases updates and receives new features on a regular basis.

 - Incorporates a webcam

-- Audio, video, and cursor tracks can be edited separately
+- Video, audio, and cursor tracks can be edited separately

 - Imports existing videos, music, photos, and PowerPoint slides